JupiterOne-Archives/docs-old/guides/detect-suspicious-code-commits.md

 (PR) in two ways:

 - Commits self-approved by the code author
-- Commits made by an unknown user to the organization
+- Commits made by a user unknown to the organization

 ## Enable Detection